-My husband thought this hilarious: the college sent a letter for A level re-sit enrolment.
-‘No,’ he said, ‘she’s been on a two-year coffee break.
+My husband thought this hilarious: After Laura’s dire exam results the college sent a letter inviting Laura to attend college and study for A level re-sit.
+‘No,’ he said.
+‘She’s had a two-year coffee break.
 She can get a job.’

-I saw an advert: two-year course for dental nurse practitioner, it paid a small salary.
-We sat in the back garden me and her, filled out the application form.
+I saw an advert: two-year course for dental nurse practitioner.
+The post paid a small salary.
+We sat in the back garden Laura and I to fill out the application form.
 ‘Go and post it,’ I said.
 ‘What me?
 I’ll do it later.’
-Jeez.
-She applied for a job in the civil service simultaneously.
+She also applied for a job in the civil service.

-She was invited to interview for both, was accepted for both–Bella chose the dental hospital in the city.
-We were off and running.
+Laura was invited to interview for both.
+She was accepted for both posts.
+Laura chose the dental hospital in the city.
+She was off and running.

-She made new friends.
-Holidayed in Cyprus with a bunch of girls–came home with glandular fever–the kissing disease.
+Laura made new friends.
+Holidayed in Cyprus with a bunch of girls.
+She came home with glandular fever: the kissing disease.

-The course was halted; she was really quite ill.
-One night I got in bed with her to hold her.
-The fever abated, and she returned to the dental hospital.
+Her course was halted.
+She was quite ill.
+One night I got in bed with her to hold her until her fever abated.
+Once recovered she returned to the dental hospital.